himoose/user-docs/docs/index.md

 # Welcome to Hi, Moose Documentation

-Welcome to the official user documentation for **Hi, Moose** - the AI-powered platform for Answer Engine Optimization (AEO) and next-generation search visibility.
+Welcome to the official user documentation for **Hi, Moose** - an affordable, no-BS search optimization platform for SMBs (not another LLM tracker).

 ## What is Hi, Moose?